 Any type of coarse salts, including Epsom salts, will work.

 Lemon juice is a favorite among natural beauty enthusiasts for its ability to lighten stains and skin blemishes.
 It has the exact same action when it comes to tiles – it is an effective stain remover.

 Like vinegar, fresh lemon juice is acidic in nature and creates an inhospitable environment for mold and mildew.

 It works best when combined with baking soda.

 This naturally-occurring mineral is a product of the seasonal evaporation of salt lakes.
 It is highly alkaline (with a pH of 9.3), which is why borax is so effective at cleaning, disinfecting and deodorizing.

-Use borax in the same manner as you would baking soda: dip a damp sponge into a bowl of the powder and scrub until your tiles and grout shine.
+Use borax in the same manner as you would baking soda: dip a damp sponge into a bowl of borax powder (such as this one from Pure Organic) and scrub until your tiles and grout shine.